VamKon/AzureNotes/AzureDev.md

   // Disposes of the Event Processor Host await eventProcessorHost.UnregisterEventProcessorAsync();
   ```
+* `Partitions` - you can have between 2 and 32 partitions.
 ## Azure Service Bus
 * Messages - transactions, ordering, duplicate detection and instantaneous consistency
 ### Queues